astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 :align: center
 :name: neptune

-Above is a sketch from Galileo's observing notebook on the night of 27 Dec 1612.
+A sketch from Galileo's observing notebook on the night of 27 Dec 1612.
 The dotted line leads to a nearby star that Galileo was using as a reference, but back extrapolation shows that this "star" was actually, unbeknownst to anyone at the time, the planet Neptune!